danielyxie/bitburner/README.md

     Also not really a big deal, but I'm at 110% zoom on chrome and the tutorial window covers some of the text

-    For the last thing of the tutorial, I would just have a button like "Finish Tutorial" rather than "Next"

     I'd put a little popup or something when you click save, so you know

     Netscript commands: